kean/Nuke/Sources/Nuke/Nuke.docc/Essentials/image-requests.md

 request.options = [.reloadIgnoringCachedData]
 ```

-Another useful cache policy is ``ImageRequest/Options-swift.struct/returnCacheDataDontLoad`` that allows you to existing cache data and fail if no cached data is available.
+Another useful cache policy is ``ImageRequest/Options-swift.struct/returnCacheDataDontLoad`` that terminates the request if no cached data is available.
 For a complete list of options, see ``ImageRequest/Options-swift.struct``.

 ## User Info